Home Repair Program

 Critical Home Repair

 This program focuses on both exterior and interior work to address critical health, life and safety issues and code violations.

 Scope of work includes weatherization services and the following:

 - Door handles and locks

 - Install security and screen door

 - Major repairs to fascia, siding, trim, and roof

 Overview of the Process

-Step 1: Complete the online Home Repair Questionnaire.
+Step 1: Click here to download the Home Repair Application.

 Step 2: Complete the Home Repair application materials and provide all necessary documents and information, and return to Habitat NCG office.